Godzilla Minus Zero: Theatrical

-Godzilla Minus Zero is scheduled for release worldwide in late 2026.
+Godzilla Minus Zero premiered at the 2026 New York Film Festival on September 26, 2026, and is also set to be the Centerpiece screening at the 39th Tokyo International Film Festival in October.
+Thereafter, it is scheduled to be released in Japan on November 3, 2026, and North America on November 6, 2026, also in IMAX.
 This timing adheres to the longstanding Toho–Legendary Pictures agreement that prohibits competing Godzilla films from releasing in the same calendar year, as previously seen with Godzilla Minus One (2023) and Godzilla x Kong: The New Empire (2024).
 Legendary's next Monsterverse entry, Godzilla x Kong: Supernova, is set for 2027.
+On January 9, 2026, the film was announced to be distributed by Toho's subsidiary GKIDS in North American theatres on November 6, 2026, three days after its Japanese release date on November 3, 2026.
+Notably, it is the first Godzilla film to receive an R rating from the Motion Picture Association for its United States release, namely for "some violent content/bloody images".